KauoKampos/KauoKampos/README.md

 - 💻 1 Cyber Leader Program;

 *OBA stands for: Brazilian Astronomy and Astronautics Olympiad;
-I have two OBA medals.
-One for third place and one for first place.

 Tecnologies I work with: